HazyResearch/data-centric-ai/README.md

 ### Theoretical Foundations
 - [word2vec, node2vec, graph2vec, X2vec: Towards a Theory of Vector Embeddings of Structured Data](https://arxiv.org/abs/2003.12590), the pdf version of a POD 2020 KeyNote talk, discusses the connection between the theory of homomorphism vectors and embedding techniques.
 - These [notes](http://demo.clab.cs.cmu.edu/cdyer/nce_notes.pdf) discuss how noise contrastive estimation and negative sampling impacts static word embedding training.
+- [A Mathematical Exploration of Why Language Models Help Solve Downstream Tasks](https://arxiv.org/pdf/2010.03648.pdf) seeks to explain why pretraining on next token prediction self-supervised tasks improves downstream performance.

 <h2 id="learning-with-auxiliary-information">Learning with Auxiliary Information</h2>
 In a self-supervised regime, large, unlabeled datasets make it difficult for engineers to inject domain specific knowledge into the model.
 One approach to have this fine-grained control over a model, while keeping the model as simple as possible, is to inject (latent) metadata into the model.